Skip to content

 Your step-by-step instructions for the AI agent to perform work go into the Tallyfy task description.
 Start with short, bite-size and easy tasks that are just mundane and tedious.
 Do not try and ask an AI agent to do huge, complex decision-driven jobs that are goal-driven - they are prone to indeterministic behavior, hallucination, and it can get very expensive quickly.

-Understanding Skyvern AI Agents
+Understanding Skyvern AI agents

 Remember those brittle automation scripts that break every time a website changes?
 Skyvern takes a different approach.
 Its AI agents look at what’s actually on the screen, figure out what needs to be done, and execute the plan in real-time.
 Even works on sites it’s never seen before.